jimburton/scrabble/chapters/Chapter5.md

 # Chapter Five: The CLI client

 The first client is a terminal-based CLI (command line interface).
-It's probably the case that nobody would want to play a two-player game of Scrabble this way, because you can see each other tiles.
-But it does work well enough for a one-player game and above all else it's quite a straightforward way to understand the general problem of writing clients that use the library and provide a user interface.
+It's probably true that nobody would want to play a multi-player game of Scrabble this way.
+You can see each other's tiles.
+But it does work well enough for a one-player game, and above all else it's a straightforward way to understand the general problem of writing clients that use the library and provide a user interface.
+All the client needs to do it print board to the terminal, read keystrokes from the user, and interact with the library.

-The basic idea is that we'll write code that takes input from users in a loop and that keeps playing moves in the game until it registers the fact that the game has ended.

-This code will live in a separate area to the library.
+This code will live in a completely separate area to the library.
 We wtore it under the directory `cli/` and add an `executable` stanza to the config file.
 The `cli` directory contains these files:

 ```
 cli/